 About the carry-on only packing list

 Since I almost always travel carry-on only, I have to limit the liquids I pack.
-I bring bar soap instead of shower gel, and in place of perfume or other liquid scents, I like Aroamas solid perfume sticks.
+I bring bar soap instead of shower gel, and in place of perfume or other liquid scents, check out these solid perfume options.
 Tiger Balm is great for bug bites, headaches, and a million other things.
 I don’t know how it works for such a wide variety of ailments, but it’s wonderful.
 I also bring non-liquid laundry detergent sheets on trips when I think I might need to wash a couple pairs of underwear in the sink.

 Other toiletries, such as shampoo, conditioner, contact solution, toothbrush and toothpaste, are not in the widget.